nicholasg1997/hnefatafl/README.md

-Of course.
-Here is a README file for your project.

 # Hnefatafl AI

 This repository contains the source code for an AI that learns to play the ancient Norse board game, Hnefatafl.
 The project implements a sophisticated self-learning agent based on the principles of AlphaGo Zero.